neondatabase/serverless/tests/README.md

 # Testing notes

-- We _must_ test using the esbuild-bundled driver -- the code that's packaged up for npm -- because various shims are inserted only via this process..
+- We _must_ test using the esbuild-bundled driver -- the code that's packaged up for npm -- because various shims are inserted only via this process.

 - The reason the serverless driver exists is to enable connecting (and connecting speedily) from a variety of platforms.
 We therefore test on a variety of platforms.
 The subfolders here contains these tests.